PlanktoScope/PlanktoScope/documentation/docs/operation/software-upgrades.md

 forklift pallet upgrade
 ```

+and then rebooting after that command finishes successfully.

-Eventually (i.e. if/when it becomes feasible and safe), we may make it possible for you to turn on automatic upgrade checks, automatic background downloads of available upgrades, or even automatic installation of upgrades.
-However, even in that scenario some releases (once every few years) will still require re-flashing your PlanktoScope's SD card image due to the major release cadence of the Raspberry Pi OS, which is used for building PlanktoScope OS SD card images.
+Eventually (i.e. if/when it becomes feasible and safe), we may make it possible for you to turn on automatic upgrade checks, automatic background downloads of available upgrades, or even automatic installation of upgrades; those features will only have any effects on PlanktoScopes connected to the internet.
+However, even in that scenario some releases (once every few years) will still require you to re-flash your PlanktoScope's SD card with a new SD card image; this is because of the major release cadence of the Raspberry Pi OS, which is used for building PlanktoScope OS SD card images, and which itself is not safe to upgrade in-place.

 !!! info